ulp16/FRE-ady/README.md

 Affiliation: Center for Language and Brain, HSE University

-If you use the FRE-ady, please cite the following article:
+If you use the FRE-ady, please cite the following paper:

 Petrunina U., Zdorova N. 2025.
 Readability assessment of written Adyghe using a baseline approach.
 In: Proceedings of the International Conference “Dialogue 2025”, 1-10 pp.